Duta/DCPU_Emulator/README.md

 ### Assembler

-    python assembler[27|33].py emulator [assembly]
+    python dcpuasm.py out_file [in_file]

-    emulator:   The name of the emulator's
+    out_file:   The file name to use for the machine code file which is
-                executable (probably `DCPU`)
+                going to be created.

-    assembly:   The name of the assembly file to convert code from.
+    in_file:    The name of the assembly file to convert code from.
 If this
                 argument is not given, the
                 code can be inputted directly